FAQ's About St. Luke

 A. St. Luke has offered a Christian education since 1866.
 The congregation considers the school to be one of its important mission arms into the community.

 Q. What is the average class size?
-How many students are enrolled at St. Luke?
+How many students are enrolled in St. Luke?

-A. Our class sizes vary, however there are an average of 16 students per class, for a total of 223 students enrolled in preschool through grade 8 this school year.
+A. Our class sizes vary, however there are an average of 15 students per class (10/class in PS/PK), for a total of 185 students enrolled in preschool through grade 8.

 Q. Do you have to be a member of the church or a Lutheran to enroll?

-A. No. Approximately half of our students are from St. Luke congregation; the other 50% come from a variety of church homes and backgrounds.
-It is not our goal to make Lutherans out of all the children, but rather to strengthen their faith, knowledge and understanding of their Lord and Savior.
+A. No, approximately 30% of our students are from St. Luke congregation; the other 70% come from a variety of church homes and backgrounds.

 Q. Is tuition affordable?

 A. Yes, tuition is very affordable.
-The congregation supports fifty percent of the cost of the school.
 Our families are from all economic brackets.
-Scholarships and tuition assistance are also available.
+Scholarships and financial aid are also available.

 Q. Is transportation available to and from St. Luke?

-A. Yes, we have special teachers for art, physical education, upper grade science, and music.
-We also offer the students opportunities for theatrical and musical performances, concerts, field trips, track and field meets, and extracurricular clubs.
+A. Yes, we have special teachers for Art, PE, and Music.
+We also offer the students opportunities for theatrical and musical performances, concerts, field trips, track and field meet, and extracurricular clubs.

 Q. What extracurricular activities are offered?

-A. Throughout the year we schedule a variety of after school clubs, which have included such guided activities as soccer, volleyball, basketball, chess, and scrap booking, In addition, we currently sponsor an Upwards Sports football and cheerleading league.
+A. Throughout the year we schedule a variety of after school clubs, which have included such guided activities as volleyball, basketball, and chess.

 Q. What type of facilities do you have at St. Luke?

-A. We have spacious classrooms, state of the art computer lab, science lab, art room, gymnasium, stage, music rooms, library, and playground, large athletic field, fenced, specialty area for young students, lots of room to run and play.
+A. We have spacious classrooms, state of the art computer lab, science lab, art room, gymnasium, stage, music rooms, and library.
+We also have a playground, large athletic field, a fenced specialty area for young students, lots of room to run and play.

 Q. My child requires additional support.
 Do you have special services available?